mruhul/Bolt.IocScanner/README.md

 ## How can I bind a class to self without using an inteface?

-If a class doesn't implement any interface and the class is not abstract then the class bind to self as transient.
+If a class doesn't implement any interface then the lib doesn't bind it automatically.
+You have to put AutoBind attribute to bind a class without interface.
+Then the library bind that class to self with lifecycle instructed in the attribute.
 See example below:

+    [AutoBind]
     public class BooksProxy
     {
         public Task<Book> Get(string id)